R.D. Head Elementary School

 School Mascot: Mustang

 R.D.
-Head Elementary School was founded due to the expanding growth occurring in late 1970’s in the Snellville/Lilburn area.
-A combination of state earned funds and a bond referendum provided the money to build a relief school for this rapidly growing area.
+Head Elementary School was founded due to the expanding growth occurring in the late 1970s in the Snellville/Lilburn area.
+A combination of state-earned funds and a bond referendum provided the money to build a relief school for this rapidly growing area.
 Gwin Oaks and Centerville Elementary Schools sent the largest number of students to Head with additional students coming from Britt and Knight Elementary.

 The school derived its name from a 35-year educator in the Snellville area, Ralph David Head.
 On August 19, 1915, Mr. Head was born on a farm in Jackson County, Georgia, one of four brothers and two sisters.

 R.D.
 Head continues to be an influential leader in the community for which it serves.
 Because of strong parental involvement, the Head Elementary PTA has been recognized many times as an outstanding PTA both in its region and the state.
 The PTA also was extremely instrumental in establishing the Gwinnett Children’s Shelter, which provides a safe environment for abused and neglected children in Gwinnett County.
 Academic expectations are set high for the staff and students of R.D.
 Head.
 The school was named a Georgia School of Excellence in 1990–1991 then went on to be recognized as a National Blue Ribbon School of Excellence in 1991–1992.
 R.D.
 Head was recognized again as a Georgia School of Excellence in 2006–2007 and 2012–2013.
 R.D.
-Head continuously is recognized as one of the top performing schools on local, state, and national assessments.
-In addition, a robotics team from the school— the Unconditionals— was the Grand Prize Winner of the national Wonder League Robotics competition in 2016.
+Head continuously is recognized as one of the top-performing schools on local, state, and national assessments.
+In addition, a robotics team from the school— the Unconditionals— was the Grand Prize Winner of the national Wonder League Robotics competition in 2016 and in 2019 placed 1st in the Gwinnett County First Lego League with their project being nominated for the Global Innovation Award.

 “A Tradition of Excellence” was established the day the doors of the school opened and permeates throughout the building still today.
 Every staff member, parent, and student lives the school vision each and every day.
 Our mission is to nurture and develop continuous learners by pursuing excellence in academic knowledge, skills, and behavior for each student through the implementation of best practices.
 We collaboratively assess and plan for progress toward academic achievement and social responsibility.
 Head Elementary is “Where Learning Comes First.”